andrewabest/andrewbestdotcom/content/posts/good-technical-strategy.md

 # Can I Help?

 Are you trying and failing to gain traction on big problems similar to what I've described above?
 Did this post resonate with you?
-Take a look at https://www.andrew-best.com/about/ and drop me a line / DM / nerd-snipe on whichever of the channels suits you best!
+Have a read of [https://www.andrew-best.com/about/](my about page) and drop me a line / DM / nerd-snipe on whichever of the channels at the bottom suits you best!

 # Acknowledgements